-Direc ct costs include: external research and development expenses incurred under agreements with contract research organizations, consultants and other vendors that conduct our preclinical and discovery activities; expenses related to manufacturing our product candidates for preclinical studies; laboratory supplies; and license fees.
-Indir ect costs include: personnel-related expenses, consisting of employee salaries, payroll taxes, bonuses, benefits and stock-based compensation charges for those individuals involved in research and development efforts; and facilities expenses which include allocated expenses for amortization of ROU assets, depreciation and other overhead expenses, costs for general laboratory consumables and other indirect expenses. al. Ho gnificant portion of our research and development expenses have been direct costs, which we track by stage of development, preclinical or wever, we do not track our internal research and development expenses on a program specific basis, unless specific to research grants, because are deployed across multiple projects and, as such, are not separately classified. of this precli Precli we wi respon candid may b ogram s Quar nical s nical a ll mak nse to date's e subj expect that our research and development expenses will substantially increase for the foreseeable future as we continue the development of our polycome, DM1 program and our other discovery programs, in particular as we advance our product candidates into clinical development.
-As of the date terly Report, we cannot reasonably determine with certainty the timing of initiation, the duration or the completion costs of current or future studies and clinical programs of our product candidates due to the inherently unpredictable nature of preclinical and clinical development. and clinical development timelines, the probability of success and development costs can differ materially from expectations.
-We anticipate that the determinations as to which product candidates to pursue and how much funding to direct to each product candidate on an ongoing basis in the results of ongoing and future preclinical studies and clinical trials, regulatory developments and our ongoing assessments as to each product commercial potential.
+- personnel-related expenses, consisting of employee salaries, payroll taxes, bonuses, benefits and stock-based compensation charges for those individuals involved in research and development efforts; and - facilities expenses which include allocated expenses for amortization of right of use (ROU) assets, depreciation and other overhead expenses, costs for general laboratory consumables and other indirect expenses.

+A significant portion of our research and development expenses have been direct costs, which we track by stage of development, preclinical or clinical.
+However, we do not track our internal research and development expenses on a program specific basis, because these costs are deployed across multiple projects and, as such, are not separately classified.

+We expect that our research and development expenses will substantially increase for the foreseeable future as we continue the development of our FA program, DM1 program and our other discovery programs, in particular as we advance our product candidates into clinical development.
+As of the date of this Quarterly Report, we cannot reasonably determine with certainty the timing of initiation, the duration or the completion costs of current or future preclinical studies and clinical programs of our product candidates due to the inherently unpredictable nature of preclinical and clinical development.
+Preclinical and clinical development timelines, the probability of success and development costs can differ materially from expectations.
+We anticipate that we will make determinations as to which product candidates to pursue and how much funding to direct to each product candidate on an ongoing basis in response to the results of ongoing and future preclinical studies and clinical trials, regulatory developments and our ongoing assessments as to each product candidate's commercial potential.
 We will need to raise substantial additional capital in the future.
-In addition, we cannot forecast which product candidate ect to future collaborations, when such arrangements will be secured, if at all, and to what degree such arrangements would affect our at plans and capital requirements.
-Our f future research and development expenses may vary significantly based on a wide variety of factors such as: the number and scope, rate of progress, expense and results of our discovery and preclinical development activities; the number of trials required for approval; the number of sites included in the trials; the countries in which the trials are conducted; the length of time required to enroll eligible patients; the number of patients that participate in the trials;
+In addition, we cannot forecast which product candidates may be subject to future collaborations, when such arrangements will be secured, if at all, and to what degree such arrangements would affect our development plans and capital requirements.

+Our future research and development expenses may vary significantly based on a wide variety of factors such as:

+- the number and scope, rate of progress, expense and results of our discovery and preclinical development activities; - the number of trials required for approval; - the number of sites included in the trials; - the countries in which the trials are conducted: - the length of time required to enroll eligible patients;

-the drop-out or discontinuation rates of patients; potential additional safety monitoring requested by regulatory agencies; the duration of patient participation in the trials and follow-up; the phase of development of the product candidate; the efficacy and safety profile of the product candidate; the timing, receipt, and terms of any approvals from applicable regulatory authorities including FDA and non-U.S. regulators; maintaining a continued acceptable safety profile of our product candidates following approval, if any, of our product candidates; establishing clinical and commercial manufacturing capabilities or making arrangements with third-party manufacturers in order to ensure that we or our third-party manufacturers are able to make product successfully; significant and changing government regulation and regulatory guidance; the impact of any business interruptions to our operations or to those of the third parties with whom we work, particularly in light of the current COVID-19 pandemic environment; and the extent to which we establish additional strategic collaborations or other arrangements.
+- the number of patients that participate in the trials; - the number of doses that patients receive; - the drop-out or discontinuation rates of patients; - potential additional safety monitoring requested by regulatory agencies; - the duration of patient participation in the trials and follow-up; - the phase of development of the product candidate; - the efficacy and safety profile of the product candidate; - the timing, receipt, and terms of any approvals from applicable regulatory authorities including FDA and non-U.S. regulators; - maintaining a continued acceptable safety profile of our product candidates following approval, if any, of our product candidates; - establishing clinical and commercial manufacturing capabilities or making arrangements with third-party manufacturers in order to ensure that we or our third-party manufacturers are able to make product successfully; - significant and changing government regulation and regulatory guidance; - the impact of any business interruptions to our operations or to those of the third parties with whom we work, particularly in light of the current COVID-19 pandemic environment; and - the extent to which we establish additional strategic collaborations or other arrangements.